-These aren’t much of a problem at my school, but back in high school, my friend and I wound up watching a parking lot flood from inside.
+When I was in high school, my friend and I watched a Wendy’s parking lot flood from inside.
 It was fun to watch until we realized we had to get in their truck afterwards, which was parked outside.
 It may seem tempting to run, but don’t!
 Instead, walk slowly and use your cane to determine the depth of the water and how wide the area is.
 Use a human guide and ask them to help you get to safety.
 If it begins to get difficult, move over to the nearest building or shelter and call campus security.
-I would recommend carrying a few paper towels with you in case you wind up in this situation, as wet canes can be very frustrating to work with.
+I would recommend carrying a few paper towels with you in case you wind up in this situation.
+Wet canes can be very frustrating to work with.

 If you are stuck

 If you have slipped in a puddle or the rain is coming down so hard you can’t see, call campus security.
 Let them know you are a student with low vision/blindness and are unable to get to your destination.
 In addition, mention that you are injured or in danger of being injured.
 They will send down a police car to escort you to your apartment safely.
 In cases like this, I usually call my professor and let them know the situation, and attend class remotely over FaceTime or by phone.